Eigenspectrum Analysis of Neural Networks without Aspect Ratio Bias: Introduction

 The core of the HT-SR theory lies in the measurement of the heavytailness of ESDs.
-In this context, we identified an often-overlooked issue in prior studies: weight matrices of different sizes are analyzed using the same HT measuring procedure, even though \emph{their spectral distributions can differ in theory}.
+In this context, we identified an often-overlooked issue in prior studies: weight matrices of different sizes are analyzed using the same HT measuring procedure, even though \emph{their ESDs can differ in theory}.
 Specifically, algorithms inspired by the HT-SR theory often begin by measuring the ESD of a weight matrix $\mathbf{W}$, that is, the empirical distribution of eigenvalues of the correlation matrix $\mathbf{W}^\top \mathbf{W}$.
-The ESD will then be analyzed and used for downstream applications such as model selection, training, and compression~\citep{martin2019htsr, martin2019traditional,martin2021implicit,zhou2024temperature,lu2024alphapruning,liu2024model}.
+The shape of the ESD is then analyzed by fitting it to certain distribution families, such as the power-law (PL) distribution.
 For weight matrices initialized using the i.i.d. random Gaussian elements, it is well-known that the ESD converges to the Marchenko–Pastur (MP) distribution as the dimensions of the matrix grow infinitely large in the proportional limit, i.e., when the number of rows $m$ and the number of columns $n$ increase but the ratio $m/n$ stays fixed.
-The MP distribution depends explicitly on the aspect ratio $\gamma=m/n$, since this aspect ratio determines the limiting bulk range, $[(1 - \sqrt{\gamma})^2, (1 + \sqrt{\gamma})^2]$, and it influences the overall shape of the ESD.
+The MP distribution depends explicitly on the aspect ratio $\gamma=m/n$, since this ratio determines the limiting bulk range, $[(1 - \sqrt{\gamma})^2, (1 + \sqrt{\gamma})^2]$, and it influences the overall shape of the ESD.
 As a result, weight matrices of different aspect ratios exhibit distinct shapes in their ESDs, especially when they transition from the i.i.d. initialization to being correlated.
-Comparing ESDs with different aspect ratios $\gamma$ directly, as is commonly done in prior work, overlooks this dependency on aspect ratio and can lead to inaccurate conclusions.
-Therefore, a careful consideration of the aspect ratio is critical when analyzing or comparing weight matrices, especially in eigenspectrum~analysis.
+Comparing ESDs with different aspect ratios $\gamma$ directly, as is commonly done in prior work, overlooks this dependency on aspect ratio and can lead to inaccurate shape estimates.
+Therefore, a careful consideration of the aspect ratio is critical when analyzing or comparing weight matrices, especially in eigenspectrum analysis.